Doctor insights on:

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- What happens if you don t pass a kidney stone?
+- What can you do to pass a kidney stone?

-- What do kidney stones look like when passed?
+- What do kidney stones look like when you pass them?

 - How do you get a kidney stone to pass?

 - How do you know you passed a kidney stone?